Glorious Revolution in Scotland: Background

 The Glorious Revolution in Scotland has been poorly understood because...no full-scale treatment...exists comparable to those we possess for England and we have no scholarly analysis of the Scottish constitutional settlement of 1689 (as encapsulated in the Claim of Right and the Articles of Grievances) on a par with...the English Declaration of Rights.

-The different paths of the Glorious Revolution in Scotland and England stemmed from political and religious differences between the two kingdoms, which experienced the 1638 to 1651 Wars of the Three Kingdoms and 1660 Restoration differently.
+Divergences between the Glorious Revolution in Scotland and England stemmed from political and religious differences between the two kingdoms, which experienced the 1638 to 1651 Wars of the Three Kingdoms and 1660 Restoration differently.
 Close links between religion and political ideology meant disputes caused huge dislocation and damage; casualties in the Civil Wars were proportionally higher in percentage terms than those later experienced by the United Kingdom in the First World War.

 Presbyterian versus Episcopalian now implies differences in both structure and doctrine, but this was not the case in the 17th century.
 Episcopalian meant governance by bishops, appointed by the monarch, while Presbyterian structures were ruled by Elders, nominated by congregations; in Scotland, both sides were doctrinal Calvinists.
 Since bishops sat in the Scottish Parliament, arguments over their role were as much about politics as religious practice.
-Changes of regime in 1638, 1651 and 1661 led to the victors excluding their opponents, making the contest for control of the kirk increasingly bitter.
+Changes of regime in 1638, 1651 and 1661 led to the victors excluding their opponents, making the contest for control of the Church of Scotland, or kirk, increasingly bitter.

-As Charles II had no legitimate children, his brother James was heir to the Scottish and English thrones.
-In 1669, he secretly converted to Catholicism; when this became public knowledge in 1679, the Parliament of England attempted to exclude him from the English throne.
+As Charles II had no legitimate children, his brother James was his heir.
+James secretly became a Catholic in 1669, and although long suspected, his conversion only became public knowledge in 1679.
+While the Parliament of England attempted to exclude him from the English throne as a result, in Scotland he was viewed with much greater sympathy.

-In parts of Scotland, particularly the south west, James inherited a complex situation where the recent Abjuration oath of Nov 1684 actively inflamed an already tense situation.
-The Killing Time was an unpopular and brutal government suppression carried over from the recent past under King Charles and while Protestant military opposition to his reign in the form of Argyll's Rising was easily put down, support for James seemed far greater in other parts of Scotland; the 1681 Scottish Succession Act confirmed his status as the legal heir 'regardless of religion,'.
-The Act also stated its aim was to make his exclusion from the English throne impossible without '...the dreadfull consequences of a civil war.'
-This was reaffirmed in the 1681 Scottish Test Act, with the crucial qualifier all government officials and MPs 'promise to uphold the true Protestant religion.'
-Tolerance for James' personal beliefs did not extend to Catholicism in general, and his failure to appreciate that distinction ultimately led to his deposition.
+The 1681 Scottish Succession Act confirmed his status as the legal heir 'regardless of religion', and stated its aim was to make his exclusion from the English throne impossible without '...the dreadfull consequences of a civil war.'
+This was reaffirmed in the 1681 Scottish Test Act, although with the crucial qualifier all government officials and MPs 'promise to uphold the true Protestant religion.'
+Tolerance for James' personal beliefs did not extend to Catholicism in general, a distinction he failed to appreciate.

+As a result, while south west Scotland was a stronghold for Covenanter dissidents who opposed James on religious grounds, elsewhere there was little support for Argyll's Rising in June 1685, which was easily put down.